nevella/alcina/framework/gwt/src/cc/alcina/framework/gwt/client/dirndl/event/dirndl-events.md

 * Dirndl events should, where possible, occur in the 'model space' - event listeners are methods on {@link DirectedLayout.Node.model} models, not Node instances or (horrors) DOM Element instances
-* To move from the DOM event spsace(Click, KeyUp etc) to the model space, have a simple mechanism to translate to DOM events
+* To move from the DOM event space(Click, KeyUp etc) to the model space, have a simple mechanism to translate DOM events
 * Event listeners should be registered declaratively
 * Events should only bubble up to containing models, not down (or in any other direction)
-* Dirndl events should fire on the GWT event pump (for consistency with the existing event *firing* model).
-Their dispatch/propagation model is what separates them from vanilla GWT events
+* Dirndl events should be dispatched by the GWT event pump (for consistency with the existing event *dispatch* model).
+Their dispatch/propagation model is what separates them from vanilla GWT/DOM events

 ## Notes